sasbau/bunkai-aachen-2019/README.md

-# bunkain-aachen-2019

-abapGit bunkai Aachen
+# abapGit bunkai Aachen

 This is the repository for the abapGit bunkai community event taking place in Aachen on 25th May 2019.

 What to do?

 Fork this repo
-Create reports, classes etc. using abap-markdown Create pull request
+* Create reports, classes etc. using [abap-markdown](https://github.com/koemaeda/abap-markdown)
+* Create pull request
-We'll merge everything what's created during the event
+* We'll merge everything what's created during the event